-- Applications to the MAP must include a letter of intent from both the mentor and the apprentice.
+- Applications to the MAP must include a letter of intent from the mentor and apprentice.
 These letters should clearly outline the applicants' commitment to their language and interest in the program.
 The following additional information is particularly valuable: - Past experience with the language, language revitalization efforts and reasons for wanting to learn the language.
 Strong applicants demonstrate a commitment to their language that extends beyond this program. - Past and current community involvement.
 Strong applicants demonstrate involvement in their community, through language projects, cultural events, or other initiatives. - Specific intentions to pass on the language to family members, children, or community members upon completion of the program.
 The ultimate goal of this program is to renew the intergenerational transmission of the language, from one generation to the next.
 Strong applicants demonstrate a clear commitment to pass the language on to family members, children, and/or other community members. - Current work situations for the mentor and the apprentice, and plan for completing the required hours.
 The Mentor-Apprentice Program requires a significant commitment of time.
 In many cases, it is best if the applicants plan to take some time off from their work or other commitments in order to complete the hours. - Applications to the MAP must include one letter of support from the community for the team.
 This letter is ideally written by a respected community member.
-It is better to ask someone who is not closely related to the mentor and apprentice (i.e., not a spouse or immediate family member) to write this letter. - Applications to the MAP must include one resume or biography from both the mentor and the apprentice.
-Applicants could include information on cultural knowledge or previous engagement with their language and outline any community-based, academic or professional experiences. - The Mentor-Apprentice Program hours should be completed in a one-on-one language immersion setting that allows the apprentice to work at their own pace and gives the mentor the opportunity to provide context-specific instruction and feedback.
+It is better to ask someone who is not closely related to the mentor and apprentice (i.e., not a spouse or immediate family member) to write this letter. - Applications to the MAP must include one resume and biography from the apprentice.
+A biography from the mentor must also be included.
+Applicants could include information on cultural knowledge or previous engagement with their language and outline any community-based, academic or professional experiences.

+• The Mentor-Apprentice Program hours should be completed in a one-on-one language immersion setting that allows the apprentice to work at their own pace and gives the mentor the opportunity to provide context-specific instruction and feedback.
 It is not recommended that the MAP hours be completed in a classroom setting, during school hours, or within the daily activities of a language nest.
+These activities are not eligible for funding through the Mentor-Apprentice Program.
 While these settings provide valuable language-learning opportunities, they may inhibit the MAP team from achieving the depth and breadth of language learning that is otherwise possible in a one-on-one setting.